onionys/2024-TPS09A-Training-Course/07-Experiments-ENG.md

     !!ATTENTION!!
 When phi = 90˚, 270˚ corresponds to the direction of farcx.
 ```

-此時可以順便設定 pa 系統的 or0
-Now you can set the or0 of the pa system.
+Now you can set the `or0` of the PA system.

 ```